Le Pavillon (Daniel Boulud restaurant): History

 The idea for a new Boulud restaurant at One Vanderbilt began around 2017, when the skyscraper's developer approached Boulud about opening a restaurant there.
 Le Pavillon opened on May 19, 2021, the same day New York allowed restaurants to open at full capacity after 14 months of restricted dining during the COVID-19 pandemic.
 At its opening, its executive chefs were Daniel Boulud, Michael Balboni, and William Nacev.

 The restaurant's initial opening was set to have limited reservations; its full opening was to take place on May 28.

 Boulud had originally planned to open an omakase counter in the back of the restaurant, but instead placed his restaurant Jōji in a hidden alcove in the base of the building near the underground entrance to Grand Central Terminal.

 Attributes

 Le Pavillon is an 11000 sqft restaurant.
 It is located on the second floor of the One Vanderbilt skyscraper, and has its own dedicated entrance.
 The restaurant faces Grand Central Terminal, which lies just across a pedestrian plaza, and the Chrysler Building, about a block to the east.

 The menu is focused towards local and seasonal products of farms and the sea, with only a few dishes including meat or poultry on the first menu.
 Le Pavillon's dinner menu is a three-course, prix-fixe menu with a cost of $125, including "Oysters Vanderbilt", a play on Oysters Rockefeller.
 Its wine list has 650 bottles, assembled by Boulud's wine director Daniel Johnnes.

-The Le Pavillon Chandelier is an artistic installation located within the Le Pavillon bar area, featuring an intricate array of hand-blown glass elements designed by sculptor Andy Paiko.